Artisan-Lab/RULF/src/bootstrap/README.md

     # being compiled (e.g. after libstd has been built), *this* is used as the
     # sysroot for the stage0 compiler being run.
     #
-    # Basically this directory is just a temporary artifact use to configure the
+    # Basically, this directory is just a temporary artifact used to configure the
-    # stage0 compiler to ensure that the libstd we just built is used to
+    # stage0 compiler to ensure that the libstd that we just built is used to
     # compile the stage1 compiler.
     stage0-sysroot/lib/